krishvenkatraman-okta/Enterprise-AI-Platform-with-MCP-Server/replit.md

 # Overview

-This is an Enterprise AI Platform featuring two main applications: Atlas Beverages (inventory management) and J.A.R.V.I.S (AI assistant).
-The platform implements a microservices-style architecture with a shared authentication system using Okta, enabling secure token exchange between applications.
-Users can manage warehouse inventory through Atlas and interact with an AI assistant through J.A.R.V.I.S that can access inventory data via cross-application token exchange.
+This is an Enterprise AI Platform featuring two main interfaces: Atlas Beverages (inventory management) and J.A.R.V.I.S (AI assistant).
+The platform is a single application with dual interfaces using a shared authentication system with Okta, enabling secure cross-interface access.
+Users can manage warehouse inventory through Atlas and interact with an AI assistant through J.A.R.V.I.S that can access inventory data via JAG token authorization.

 # User Preferences